dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 </File>

-Every time the behavior flag evaluates to `False`, it will fire a warning to the user informing them that there will be a future change.
+Every time the behavior flag evaluates to `False,` it warns the user, informing them that a change will occur in the future.

-This warning doesn't fire when the flag evaluates to `True` as the user is already in the new experience.
+This warning doesn't display when the flag evaluates to `True` as the user is already in the new experience.

-The warnings can be noisy, and isn't always desired.
-To evaluate the flag without firing the warning, append `.no_warn` to the end of the flag:
+Recognizing that the warnings can be disruptive and are not always necessary, you can evaluate the flag without triggering the warning.
+Simply append `.no_warn` to the end of the flag.

 <File name='impl.py'>